Cranberry Salsa Cream Cheese Appetizer

 Notes

-The recipe for Trina’s Cranberry Salsa makes about 2 cups; I would use about half that amount (or slightly more) to make this appetizer.
+The recipe for Trinaโs Cranberry Salsa makes about 2 cups; I would use about half that amount (or slightly more) to make this appetizer.

 Use regular or reduced fat cream cheese, whichever you prefer.

-Nutritional information doesn't include tortilla chips, pita bread, celery sticks, or jicama slices used to scoop up the dip.
+Nutritional information doesn't include tortilla chips, pita bread, crackers, celery sticks, or jicama slices used to scoop up the dip.

-Kalyn’s version of this recipe is adapted from ideas from several sources.
+Kalynโs version of this recipe is adapted from ideas from several sources.

-Nutrition Information:
+Nutrition Information

-8Serving Size:
+8Serving Size

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.